 I didn’t go on a tour when I visited because I could only use the Granada Card loophole, and it was one of my biggest regrets about my time in Granada, especially since I enjoyed my other tours of the city so much.

-The tour includes the Nasrid Palaces and its stunning Patio de Los Leones courtyard, the Generalife Palace and Gardens, the Medina, and the Alcazaba: basically, everywhere you want to see in the Alhambra complex.
+The tour includes the Nasrid Palaces and its stunning Patio de Los Leones courtyard, as well as the the Generalife Gardens, the Medina, and the Alcazaba: basically, everywhere you want to see in the Alhambra complex.

-Marvel at the Granada Cathedral (12:30 PM)
+Marvel at the Granada Cathedral.

 Construction started in 1518, after the Muslim Nasrid Kingdom fell into Spanish hands, and it would take nearly two hundred years to come to completion.

 Because the building took nearly two centuries and was taken over by several architects, the cathedral shows a unique blend of architectural styles, ranging from Gothic to Spanish Renaissance to Baroque.